-Kivalliq's 100% owned "Genesis Property" commences 25 kilometres northeast of Cameco's Eagle Point uranium mine and extends 90 kilometres to the northeast along this strategic trend to the Manitoba border.
-Following the initial acquisition announced January 13, 2014, an additional 17 claims were staked in Saskatchewan and Manitoba.
-Kivalliq's Genesis Property comprises 53 claims totaling 495,883 acres (200,677 ha).
+Kivalliq's 100% owned Genesis Property commences 25 kilometres northeast of Cameco's Eagle Point uranium mine and extends 90 kilometres to the northeast along this strategic trend to the Manitoba border.
+Following the initial acquisition announced January 13, 2014, an additional 17 claims were added in Saskatchewan and Manitoba.
+The Genesis Property comprises 53 claims totaling 200,677 hectares (495,883 acres).

 On July 10, 2014, the Company signed an Option Agreement with Roughrider on the Genesis Property.
-Roughrider can acquire up to an 85% interest in Kivalliq's Genesis Property in exchange for 20% of the issued and outstanding shares of Roughrider on a posttransaction/post-financing basis, \$1 million in cash payments, and \$5 million in exploration expenditures over four years.
+Roughrider can acquire up to an 85% interest in Kivalliq's Genesis Property in exchange for 20% of the issued and outstanding shares of Roughrider on a post-transaction/post-financing basis, \$1 million in cash payments, and \$5 million in exploration expenditures over four years.